 The impact of leaving the scene of an accident can also escalate depending on why an offender drives away.
 Some hit-and-run drivers leave the scene because they do not have auto insurance.
 Driving without insurance in Vermont is a civil offense, which carries a penalty of up to $500.

-If convicted of driving without insurance, the court can also require the offender to submit an SR-22 form when they buy an insurance policy.
-An insurance company must submit an SR-22 on your behalf, proving that you carry state-required insurance coverages.
+If convicted of driving without insurance, the court can also require the offender to submit an SR-22 form when they buy an insurance policy, which is a form that proves you have the minimum amount of car insurance required by the state.
+An insurance company must submit an SR-22 on your behalf.
 SR-22 filings require monitoring for three years.
 If the offender’s policy is canceled or lapses, the insurer must contact Vermont’s Department of Motor Vehicles, which will suspend their driver’s license.

 Hit-and-run convictions can also lead to hefty auto insurance premium increases.
-Based on Bankrate’s research, Vermont policyholders face an average rate increase of just 0.41% on an annual full coverage auto policy following a regular traffic accident in which all parties remain at the scene.
+Based on Bankrate’s research and premium data provided by Quadrant Information Services, Vermont policyholders face an average rate increase of just 0.41% on an annual full coverage auto policy following a regular traffic accident in which all parties remain at the scene.
 But if you are involved in a hit-and-run accident, the average premium increase rises to nearly 109%.